 As a non-Japanese person who is new to Japan, taking the train for the first time is likely going to leave some lasting impressions.
 From the markings that run throughout the station to indicate where people should walk, to the diligent station staff who dedicate their attention to the safe and smooth flow of people and trains, and the orderliness & consideration of the Japanese people as they move through the station and ride the train or bus quietly and respectfully.
 Indeed, the movement of people is the movement of society itself, and no where in the world is the true meaning and importance of transportation felt than in Japan.

 Part of what contributes to one of the world’s most advanced systems of transportation is not just the technology behind it or the staff that drive it, but the cooperation of the people who use it.
-The transportation system in Japan is in a way a symbol of the spirit of the Japanese people, who value above all efficiency, comfort, convenience, and mutual respect.
-As such, there are official as well as unwritten rules that people follow while on the train or bus in Japan, and it is important for you to also understand them so that you can smoothly become a part of it.
+In a way, the transportation system in Japan is a symbol of the spirit of Japanese people, who value above all efficiency, comfort, convenience, and mutual respect.
+As such, there are official as well as unwritten rules that people follow while on the train or bus in Japan, and it is important for you to also understand Japanese train etiquette so that you can smoothly navigate the system without ease.